iiab/iiab/roles/captiveportal/README.md

 `/run/uwsgi/captiveportal.socket`, and NGINX's generated Captive Portal configuration uses the native uWSGI protocol over that socket.

-The Captive Portal service uses the distro uWSGI unit's `DynamicUser=yes` hardening and writes its application logs to stderr, which systemd captures in the journal.
+The Captive Portal service uses the distro-provided uWSGI unit; IIAB does not override that unit's service user or hardening settings.
+The application writes its logs to stderr, which systemd captures in the journal.
 Service startup and application errors can be inspected with:

     sudo journalctl -u uwsgi-app@captiveportal.service

-The service stores its client-state database as `users.sqlite` in the systemd-provided `STATE_DIRECTORY` (the distro unit declares `StateDirectory=uwsgi/%i`).
-For the `captiveportal` instance, the visible path is `/var/lib/uwsgi/captiveportal/users.sqlite`.
-Direct runs use `/opt/iiab/captiveportal/users.sqlite` as a fallback.
+The service stores its client-state database as `users.sqlite` in `STATE_DIRECTORY` which distributions usually provide as `StateDirectory=uwsgi/%i`.
+For the `captiveportal` instance, that path is `/var/lib/uwsgi/captiveportal/users.sqlite`.
+If `STATE_DIRECTORY` is not available, including during direct runs, the script falls back to `/opt/iiab/captiveportal/users.sqlite`.

 The `captiveportal_port` variable is retained only for running `capture-wsgi.py` directly for debugging; it is not used by the systemd